The "sugar" coarse-grained DNA model: Introduction

-Therefore, the geometry (and, as a consequence, mechanical and dynamical properties) of both the A-DNA and B-DNA forms is a result of a complex balance of interdependent factors: torsion and valence angles in the backbone; sugar puckers; sequence dependent base pair stacking; electrostatic interactions of DNA with solvent molecules and with salt ions.
-From the physical point of view, the understanding of this balance is equivalent to the construction of a coarse-grained (CG) DNA model able to reproduce key features of the DNA behavior.
+Therefore, the geometry (and, as a consequence, mechanical and dynamical properties) of both the A-DNA and B-DNA forms is a result of a complex balance of interdependent factors: torsion angles in the backbone; ribose conformations; sequence dependent base pair stacking and pairing; electrostatic interactions of DNA with solvent molecules and with salt ions.
+From the physical point of view, the understanding of this balance is equivalent to the construction of a coarse-grained (CG) DNA model able to reproduce the needed features of the DNA behavior.

-The last ten years witnessed the extensive development of CG models for different substances \cite{2012-Coarse-grained-for-macrochemistry}, particularly for large biomolecules \cite{2012-Coarse-grained-biomolecules}.
-Regular methods for obtaining CG force fields from the all-atom ones have been developed.
-However, all the regular methods imply that all potentials are pairwise and have a certain simple form.
-As we will show later, if the objective is to model the effect of ribose flexibility on DNA geometry, one has to use at least one three-particle potential.
+The last fifteen years witnessed the extensive development of CG models for different substances \cite{2012-Coarse-grained-for-macrochemistry}, particularly for large biomolecules \cite{2012-Coarse-grained-biomolecules,2013-Noid-bio-CG-review}.
+A series of regular methods for obtaining CG force fields have been developed \cite{2013-Systematic-CG-Vegt,2013-Systematic-CG-Noid}.
+However, the regular methods imply that the potentials are pairwise and/or have a given simple form.
+As we will show later, if the objective is to model the effect of the ribose flexibility on the DNA geometry, one has to use one non-harmonic and one three-particle potential, both of the form different from the potentials generally used.